guuzaa/tc/README.md

 ## 📝 Description

-This Rust implementation of the classic `tc` (token count) command-line tool allows you to count lines, words, and characters in text files or from standard input.
+This Rust implementation of the classic `wc` (word count) command-line tool allows you to count lines, words, characters, and even tokens in text files or from standard input.
 It's fast, reliable, and supports Unicode! 🌍✨

 ## 🎯 Features

 - Count lines 📏
 - Count words 🔤
 - Count characters (including multi-byte Unicode characters) 🔡
-- Count tokens (not ready yet) 🔤
+- Count tokens using various tokenizer models 🔢
 - Process multiple files 📚
 - Read from standard input 🖥️
 - Supports various languages (English, Korean, Japanese, and more!) 🌐